2,000+ Sign-Ups in 1 Week: AldiFest Loyalty App Boosts Engagement

 We migrate your existing client records, booking history, and loyalty balances before go-live so no client data is lost in the transition.
 Post-launch support covers new location additions, platform configuration changes, and feature expansions as your business grows.

 A directory lists providers with their contact details.
-A marketplace lets clients find a provider, see their real availability, book a specific service, and pay -- without leaving the platform.
+A marketplace lets clients find a provider, see their real availability, book a specific service, and pay without leaving the platform.
 The booking and payment step is what makes it a marketplace.
 Without it, you're building a lead generation tool that routes clients off-platform to book by phone or a contact form.
-Most beauty marketplace projects we take on start as directories that the owner wants to convert into a true booking platform.
+Most beauty marketplace projects we take on start as directories the owner wants to convert into a true booking platform.
 The core build is: provider availability calendars, an in-platform booking flow, and payment processing with provider payouts.

 Yes, in most cases.
-Common POS systems used by salons and spas -- Square, Lightspeed, Shopify POS, and others -- have APIs we can connect to.
+Common POS systems used by salons and spas, Square, Lightspeed, Shopify POS, and others, have APIs we can connect to.
 The integration means a booking made online flows into the POS as a pending transaction, staff and room assignment is reflected in both systems, and payments taken at checkout update the booking record.
 If your POS doesn't have an API, we can build a lightweight integration layer or recommend an alternative.
 We confirm integration capability during scoping before committing to it.

 Start with the system that has the most direct impact on revenue and the most friction in your current operation.
-For most salons and spas, that's the booking and client management layer -- getting appointments, client history, and staff schedules in one place.
+For most salons and spas, that's the booking and client management layer: getting appointments, client history, and staff schedules in one place.
 For a beauty marketplace owner, it's the provider availability and booking flow, because without that you don't have a marketplace.
 E-commerce, loyalty, and advanced reporting are typically built in a second phase once the core booking or marketplace system is running.
 We scope projects to deliver the highest-value layer first, then expand.

 The loyalty programme is most effective when points are awarded and redeemed without staff having to remember to apply them manually.
-We build the loyalty engine so every qualifying event -- a completed appointment, a retail purchase, a referral -- automatically posts to the client's loyalty balance by pulling data from the booking system and POS in real time.
+We build the loyalty engine so every qualifying event, a completed appointment, a retail purchase, a referral, automatically posts to the client's loyalty balance by pulling data from the booking system and POS in real time.
 Redemption is handled at checkout through the POS integration, so the client can apply their reward without a staff member manually adjusting the transaction.
 This makes the programme visible and reliable to clients without adding steps to the checkout workflow.

 Booking, staff scheduling, commissions, POS, and client history